Bob Motley, a 91-year-old from Kansas City, Mo., has lived through remarkable times in our history.

 TESS VIGELAND, HOST:

 Every now and again, we hear about people who have lived through remarkable times in our history.
 Ninety-one-year-old Bob Motley of Kansas City, Missouri, is certainly one of them.
 His is a story of a black man in love with baseball.
 Now, racial integration didn't come for major league ball players until 1947, but it was another 19 years before a black man, Emmett Ashford, appeared behind home plate.
-In the interim, black umpires called in strikes in the Negro league and Bob Motley is that league's last surviving ump.
+In the interim, black umpires called balls and strikes in the Negro league and Bob Motley is that league's last surviving ump.
 Motley also served with the first ever black Marine Regiment in World War II, the Montford Point Marines, and his umpiring career began as he recovered from a gunshot wound at a military hospital on Okinawa.

 BOB MOTLEY: I could look out the window and see there was a ball field.
 So I decided I'd hop down with my crutches and they needed an umpire.
 So I said if you don't mind, I call balls and strikes.
 They gave me a mask.
 And I got one of the breast protectors, and I started calling balls and strikes.